-It's about a week later I find the first google document.
+A week later I find the first Google document.
 Remember that?
-You used to share things on google drive, dropping little hints about what was happening in your life.
-First comes your school troubles.
-Next comes your excitement about being in stage crew for the school play with me.
-And finally comes the bi bomb about your sexuality.
+You used to share things on Google drive, dropping little hints about what was happening in your life.
+First come your school troubles.
+Next comes your excitement about being on stage crew for the school play with me.
+And finally comes the big bomb about your sexuality.
 None of that really bothered me, especially not the last one.
-It tugged at my heartstrings in a way that make my brain go flip-floppy whenever I talked to you in the halls.
-You’ve started dropping hints in your documents about a girl in stage crew that you had a crush on, who happened to match my description.
+It tugged at my heartstrings in a way that made my brain go flip-floppy whenever I talked to you in the halls.
+You’ve started dropping hints in your documents about a girl on stage crew that you had a crush on, a girl who happened to match my description.

 That should’ve been the first red flag.
 The hints, the hints, the hints.
 Never in person.
 Never outright.
 Always laying the land mines for people to step on instead of detonating them yourself.
 You always waited for the other person to make the first move, whether that was by waiting for them to suck it up and do it themselves or by outright manipulating them into saying it.